Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

 !!!warning
     Due to inherent limitations of GTM, certain features, such as plugins, are not well supported in this GTM template.
-You are still able to add plugins using the Custom HTML tag, but because of how SDK get loaded GTM, this could lead missing data.
+You are still able to add plugins using the Custom HTML tag, but because of how the SDK gets loaded in GTM, this could lead to missing data.

 !!!note
     Ensure to consistently update your Amplitude GTM template to the latest version for an enhanced feature set, crucial bug fixes, and a significantly improved user experience.